perrette/papers/README.md

 ----------------
 - parse PDF to extract DOI
 - fetch bibtex entry from DOI (using crossref API)
+- fetch bibtex entry by fulltext search (using crossref API or google scholar)
 - create and maintain bibtex file
 - add entry as PDF (`myref add ...`)
 - add entry as bibtex (`myref add ...`)